How Hedging Hinders Her Career and 6 Helpful Hints to Hurdle It

 What is Hedging?

-Diane not only discredits herself when she hedges, but she also compliments her male audience by communicating that they are (more) intelligent and successful.
+Diane not only discredits herself when she hedges but also compliments her male audience by communicating that they are (more) intelligent and successful.
 In other words, she gives men an ego boost.

 Diane, for example, purposefully hedges to please, reflect modesty, and avoid making her male audience "feel inadequate."
 Although Diane holds more expertise than the stockbrokers, she imparts warmth and friendliness instead of confidence.
 A man in her position is more likely to self-promote and use superlative language to impart his value rather than politeness, sensitivity, and support.
 Women who make others feel adequate at the expense of making themselves look inadequate will pay the price.